Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 }
 ```

-This code can consume the following code written in javascript:
+This code can consume the following code written in Javascript:

 ```javascript
 function add_complex(args, kwargs) {